Adventure game: Visual novel

-Interactive movie
+Interactive film

-Some adventure games have been presented as interactive movies; these are games where most of the graphics are either fully pre-rendered or use full motion video from live actors on a set, stored on a media that allows fast random access such as laserdisc or CD-ROM.
+Some adventure games have been presented as interactive films; these are games where most of the graphics are either fully pre-rendered or use full motion video from live actors on a set, stored on a media that allows fast random access such as laserdisc or CD-ROM.
 The arcade versions of Dragon's Lair and Space Ace are canonical examples of such works.
 The game's software presented a scene, to which players responded by moving a joystick and pressing a button, and each choice prompted the game to play a new scene.
 The video may be augmented by additional computer graphics; Under a Killing Moon used a combination of full-motion video and 3D graphics.
 Because these games are limited by what has been pre-rendered or recorded, player interactivity is limited in these titles, and wrong choices or decisions may lead quickly to an ending scene.

 Hybrids

 There are a number of hybrid graphical adventure games, borrowing from two or more of the above classifications.
 The Zero Escape series wraps several escape-the-room puzzles within the context of a visual novel.
 The Adventures of Sherlock Holmes series has the player use point-and-click type interfaces to locate clues, and minigame-type mechanics to manipulate those clues to find more relevant information.

-While most adventure games typically do not include any time-based interactivity by the player, action-adventure games are a hybrid of action games with adventure games that often require to the player to react quickly to events as they occur on screen.
-The action-adventure genre is broad, spanning many different subgenres, but typically these games utilize strong storytelling and puzzle-solving mechanics of adventure games among the action-oriented gameplay concepts.
+While most adventure games typically do not include any time-based interactivity by the player, some do include time-based and action game mechanics.
+The Telltale Games licensed episodic adventure games, and some interactive movies, such as Dragon's Lair, include quick time events.
+Action-adventure games are a hybrid of action games with adventure games that often require to the player to react quickly to events as they occur on screen The action-adventure genre is broad, spanning many different subgenres, but typically these games utilize strong storytelling and puzzle-solving mechanics of adventure games among the action-oriented gameplay concepts.
 The foremost title in this genre was Adventure, a graphic home console game developed based on the text-based Colossal Cave Adventure, while the first The Legend of Zelda brought the action-adventure concept to a broader audience.